 Avoiding football when it’s all anyone is talking about can be a hard feat, so treat yourself to a mini-break in one of the more remote corners of British countryside.
 With so many national parks up and down the country, there is plenty of wilderness to explore: channeling Elizabeth Bennet exploring the Peak District, meandering along the Jurassic Coast or scaling Scafell Pike in the Lake District.
 But for the most remote corners of the UK, head to the Highlands.

 Walkhighlands.co.uk has a all the information you’ll need on walks, routes, and equipment for wandering the isolated corners of Scotland.
-There’s also information on campsites or B&Bs in remote villages, but if you don’t want to go completely off-the-beaten track, check out the spa hotels on offer in Scotland.
+There’s also information on campsites or B&Bs in remote villages, but if you don’t want to go completely off-the-beaten track, check out our group packages if there are a few of you seeking to escape the football.

 You may not be able to control what’s on the TV, but you can control what you choose to watch.
 And while the normal TV schedules will be filled with matches, highlights and analysis, if you hop over to Netflix you can select whatever your heart desires without even a hint of football.